nithinpp69/LoginPackLib/README.md

                 .passwordFieldId("edtPassword")
                 .submitButtonId("btnSubmit")
-                .isDialogue(true)// should be true,only when popup dialogue required after login .failureLayout(R.layout.failed_layout) // layout of the dialog,only when popup dialogue required after login .successLayout(R.layout.sucess_layout) // layout of the dialog,only when popup dialogue required after login .build();
+                .isDialogue(true)// should be true,only when popup dialogue required after login .failureLayout(R.layout.failed_layout) // layout of the failure dialog .successLayout(R.layout.sucess_layout) // layout of the success dialog .build();

   ```